Bharat Biotech's COVID-19 shot 81% effective, Indian firm's interim data shows

-BENGALURU (Reuters) - Bharat Biotech’s vaccine showed a 81% efficacy in preventing symptomatic COVID-19 in an interim analysis of a late-stage trial in India, it said on Wednesday, a major boost for the shot shunned by some health workers due to a lack of such data.
+BENGALURU (Reuters) - Bharat Biotech’s vaccine showed 81% efficacy in preventing symptomatic COVID-19 in an interim analysis of a late-stage trial in India, it said on Wednesday, a major boost for the shot shunned by some due to a lack of such data.

-The positive result also brightens prospects for sales overseas, with the vaccine, India’s first successful home-made COVID-19 shot, already attracting interest from more than 40 countries, according to the Hyderabad-based firm.
+The positive result also brightens prospects for sales overseas, with the vaccine, India’s first successful homemade COVID-19 shot, already attracting interest from more than 40 countries, according to the firm.

 “COVAXIN demonstrates high clinical efficacy trend against COVID-19 but also significant immunogenicity against the rapidly emerging variants,” Bharat Biotech Chairman Krishna Ella said in a statement, referring to its vaccine.

-The results come as India struggles to convince its health and front-line workers to take the Bharat’s shot, which was approved in January without late-stage efficacy data.
+The results come as India struggles to convince its health and front-line workers to take the Bharat Biotech shot, which was approved in January without late-stage efficacy data.

 Only about 11% of the more than 10 million Indians vaccinated had taken the Bharat Biotech shot as of last week, Reuters had reported.